zsparal/api-documentation/source/guides/qr-codes.rst

 In the context of payments, `QR codes <https://en.wikipedia.org/wiki/QR_code>`_ enable customers to transfer the payment flow from their desktop or laptop computer to their mobile device.
 This is the so-called *desktop-to-mobile* flow.

-QR codes allow your customers to pay without requiring manual input leading to lower error rates.
+QR codes also allow your customers to pay without requiring manual input leading to lower error rates.

 In most cases, this works by scanning a QR code during the payment using a dedicated app on a phone.
 For example, Bitcoin payments support a QR code that can be scanned using a wallet app.
 The customer then completes the transaction